Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

 There are four main choices when it comes to your setting metal: platinum, white gold, yellow gold, and rose gold.

 First, opt for the color that complements your partner’s style the best.
 If they tend to wear silver jewelry, choose white gold, like this round brilliant halo ring.
-If they prefer more color, consider a rose gold ring, like this princess cut engagement ring.
+If they prefer more color, consider a rose gold ring (find more examples the gallery of recently purchased diamond engagement rings here).
 In general, we recommend choosing white gold over platinum.
 White gold is significantly less expensive (though looks identical) and requires less maintenance and cleaning than platinum.

 Second, when deciding between 14K and 18K gold, keep in mind that the main difference is in their alloy composition.
 14K gold is 58.3% gold and 18K gold is 75% gold.
 Both are mixed with other metals in order to be durable enough for jewelry.